effypelayotran/Grav-Nav-RL-Multiplayer/README.md

 # Grav-Nav-RL-Multiplayer
 Brown CPFU Vers.
 8.28.25

-Fork of https://github.com/BrownParticleAstro/Grav-Nav-RL.git but includes multiship orbital environment & multiplayer game using authoritative server-client setup.
+A Fork of https://github.com/BrownParticleAstro/Grav-Nav-RL.git but includes multiship orbital environment & multiplayer game using authoritative server-client setup.

-## Orbital Simulation Project 🛰️🚀

-Simulate 2D orbital maneuvers using **Reinforcement Learning (PPO)**, featuring dynamic visualizations, and customizable training and testing setups.

-**Test your PPO ship model in a multi-ship orbital simulations**, to see if your ship _is the last one standing._

 ## 🎮 How To Run Multiplayer Game Locally